 Meal Prep Tips

-You can make the falafel during your weekly meal prep and either keep them in the fridge for a few days or freeze them if you are not sure when you are coking to cook them.
+- You can make the falafel during your weekly meal prep and either keep them in the fridge for a few days or freeze them if you are not sure when you are going to cook them.
 Sometimes I'll make a double recipe and stash half in the refrigerator and half in the freezer.
-Then I've only got to clean the food processor once!
+Then I only need to clean the food processor once!

 Ingredients